360macky/case-studies/site/posts/platkey.md

 Introducing **PlatKey**.

+### What is PlatKey?

-PlatKey is a browser extension that helps Platzi students to solve exams faster in Platzi.
+**PlatKey** is a browser extension that helps Platzi students to solve exams faster in Platzi.
 Also the browser extension provides new functionalities to improve the experience of taking classes in Platzi.
 And it is available in Chromium browsers and Safari.

-- If you want to install the extension, you can do it from the <a href="https://platkey.dev/" target="_blank">PlatKey website</a>.

-- It is open-source and under MIT License, <a href="https://github.com/360macky/platkey" target="_blank">you can review the code in GitHub</a>.
+### Software Information

+- **Project technology**: JavaScript, HTML, CSS, Chrome API, Safari API
+- **Industry**: Education
+- **Work Duration**: ≈3 months
+- **Accessibility WCAG**: AA (2.0)
+- **Version**: 3.0

 ## Features

-Features available in the latest version of the extension:

-- Keyboard shortcuts to select exam options.
+- Keyboard shortcuts to select exam options
-- A fully integrated whiteboard in the exam.
-- Keyboard shortcuts to navigate between classes.
+- Keyboard shortcuts to navigate between classes
+- Fully integrated whiteboard in the exam
-- Highlight classes in the Student Home.
+- Highlight classes in the Student Home
-- Save contributions in the Student Home.
+- Save contributions in the Student Home
-- Search for classes using a search bar.
+- Search for classes using a search bar
-- Terminal-style design.
+- Terminal-style design for Platzi UI
+- Multiplatform: available in Chromium-based browsers and Safari

+If you want to install the extension, you can do it from the <a href="https://platkey.dev/" target="_blank">PlatKey website</a>.

+It is open-source and under MIT License, <a href="https://github.com/360macky/platkey" target="_blank">you can review the code in GitHub</a>.

 ## Design Process